deviantintegral/drupal_tests/README.md

 1. Add a `COMPOSER_AUTH` environment variable to Circle if you are using private repositories.
 See the [composer documentation on `COMPOSER_AUTH`](https://getcomposer.org/doc/03-cli.md#composer-auth) for more details.
-1. Push a branch .
+1. Push a branch.
 At this point, all jobs should run, though no tests are actually being executed.
 1. To override a given hook, copy it to your `.circleci` directory.
 Then, in the run step, copy the script to the root of the project.
 For example, if